SSCHAcode/sschacode.github.io/Tutorials/VariableCellRelaxation.md

 We setup the standard sscha minimiztion.
 Now we must prepare the calculator for the automatic relaxation exactly like we did for the H3S example.
 Remember you can always specify a cluster for the automatic calculation:

-*In the case you want to use this cluster, please remember to upload the pseudos on the cluster working directory!*
+*In case you want to use a cluster, please remember to upload the pseudos on the cluster working directory!*

 Skip the following cell if you do not want to setup a cluster, and run the calculation locally.